Name: 'Monument to Freedom' or 'Jasikovac Hill Monument' (Споменик на брду Јасиковац)

 Status and Condition:

 While I saw no overt directional signs leading visitors or tourists to the site (nor any sort of touristic interpretive plaques), I did find that the spomenik complex is highly used and greatly appreciated by the local community, as I found many remnants of wreaths and flowers left around the memorial and a significant number of locals strolling the complex.
-In addition, the website for the city of Berane shows numerous photos of the spomenik complex, openly advertising it as a local tourist attraction.
-Furthermore, numerous commemorative and remembrance events are held at this site annually, including Victory Day on May 9th and Uprising Day on July 13th.
+In addition, the website for the city of Berane shows numerous photos of the spomenik complex, openly advertising it as a local tourist attraction, while the Tourism Ministry of Montenegro in 2020 released a cultural route tourism book on the region's WWII monuments Furthermore, numerous commemorative and remembrance events are held at this site annually, including Victory Day on May 9th and Uprising Day on July 13th.

 Additional Sites in the Berane Area: